with-pouyax/minishell/readme files/01- The fork() function in c.md

 # Forking and Process IDs in C

-This repository demonstrates how forking in C works and how process IDs are managed across parent and child processes.

-## Introduction

-In Unix-based systems, such as Linux, the `fork()` system call is used to create new processes.
-A new process created by `fork()` is a copy of the parent process, and both processes will run concurrently.
-The main difference is the process ID, which is unique to every process.

-### Key Notes:
-1. `fork()` creates a new process, which is an exact copy of the parent process.
-2. The parent and child processes continue executing the same code after the `fork()`.
-3. The `fork()` function returns:
-   - `0` in the child process.
-   - The child's process ID (PID) in the parent process.
-   - `-1` if the process creation failed.

-## Code Walkthrough

-### Simple Fork Example
+- to use fork() function in c, we need to include unistd.h, consider that unistd.h is a linux specific library, so in windows we use other functions to create processes.
+- if we add a fork() before printf, Hello world will be printed twice.
+- what fork() does is that it creates a new process, and the new process is a copy of the parent process, so the new process will have the same code and data as the parent process, but the new process will have a different process id,so I can save process id of the new process in a variable.
+ */
 ```c
 #include <stdio.h>
 #include <unistd.h>